ManasviGoyal/ManasviGoyal/README.md

 ### Hi there 👋
 ### Hello!
 I am [Manasvi](https://www.linkedin.com/in/manasvi-goyal-2809/) :innocent:

 I love learning new things and everything about Technology.
 I keep exploring new things.
-I am passionate to do something to solve real world problems using technology and make this world a better place.
+I am passionate about doing something to solve real-world problems using technology and making this world a better place.

-- :mortar_board: I’m pursuing Production and Industrial Engineering from Delhi Technological University with a minor in Computer Science
+- :mortar_board: I pursued Production and Industrial Engineering from Delhi Technological University with a minor in Computer Science
-- 🌱 I’m currently fascinated with Software Development, Web Development, Cloud Computing, Open Source and Machine Learning.
+- 🌱 I’m fascinated with Software Development, Research, Open Source, and Machine Learning.
 - :deciduous_tree:	I actively work towards empowering women in technology and volunteer for various social causes
 - :telescope: I love reading about Space and Astronomy.
-- :clapper: I love watching movies and shows of every language in my free time.
+- :clapper: I love watching movies and shows in every language in my free time.
 - 📫 Feel free to contact me if you want to work on some interesting projects or to discuss about technology.
 - :e-mail: You can reach out to me via [LinkedIn](https://www.linkedin.com/in/manasvi-goyal-2809/) or Email me at mg.manasvi@gmail.com